beecars/mveUNet/README.md

 ### 2. Create training data for the UNet.
    1. Run `generateSplits()` in utils.py to generate a stratified training/validation split.
 Or, you know, do it by hand.

       a.
 Choose what classes you want to include in the dataset by passing the "mask_critera" argument.
-The mask_criteria must match the names of masks in the `"patient#day#.mat"` files.
+The `mask_names` must match the names of masks in the `"patient#day#.mat"` files.

    2. Use the training splits as an arugment to `"generateNpySlices()"` to generate the training data.